3. Interactions of the dopaminergic brain areas.

 - With simultaneous phasic dopamine release,

-- E.g., by excitatory signals from the pedunculopontine tegmental nucleus, which is also innervated by the mPFC
+- E.g. by excitatory signals from the pedunculopontine tegmental nucleus, which is also innervated by the mPFC

-- Thereby long-term potentiation of hippocampal inputs.
+- Thereby long-term potentiation of the hippocampal inputs.

-- Probably through various 2nd messenger systems31
+- Probably through various 2nd messenger systems34

 - E.g. the NMDA receptor-induced synthesis of NO

-- Probably through various 2nd messenger systems31
+- Probably through various 2nd messenger systems34

 3.3.2.2.
 MPFC more active than hippocampus: nucleus accumbens inhibited